-How we handle the utility companies for your rental in Frederick County
+How we manage the utility companies for your property in Frederick County

 Please plan on paying your utilities through to the second day of the renter taking possession of the property.
-We advise tenants to put utilities in their name 1 day prior to occupancy.
-We encourage this overlap between tenant and landlord to ensure that the utilities do not go off during the transition.
+We advise tenants to put utilities in their name 1 day before occupancy.
+We encourage this overlap between renter and property owner to ensure that the utilities are not turned off during the transition.

 Landlord Reference

-- Before you put a renter in your investment in Frederick County
+- Before you rent out your rental property in Frederick County

 - Collections and evictions